 Owen Hill Road - College Grove

+This matter has been deferred until the October meeting of the Williamson County Planning Commission.
+A WIN AGAINST DEVELOPMENT.
 The residents of that area off Arno Road are in a battle with the developer.
 They want to put 74 homes on 374.9 along with a Non-Traditional Wastewater System right next to a historical African American Church and grave yard.
 The developer has been ordered to the Thermal Penetrating test to check for unmarked graves.
 This will be coming up again before the Williamson County Planning Board.
 I will post information on the meeting.
 Come and help support the residents to save this sacred ground.

 The Board of Mayor and Aldermen had a Workshop Session